jyotisham/jyotisha/README.md

 ## Intro
 A package to do various panchaanga (traditional vedic astronomical / astrological) calculations, produce calendars.
 It is backed by the pretty big [adyatithi events database](https://github.com/sanskrit-coders/adyatithi).

-The code itself is capable of typical (amAnta, chitra-at-180 ayanAMsha, असङ्क्रान्तिमासोऽधिकः ) based calculation (which can be invoked via some shell scripts at [karthik's panchaanga repo](https://github.com/karthikraman/panchangam) ) as well as the ancient but now uncommon [tropical lunisolar system](https://vvasuki.github.io/jyotiSham/history/kauNDinyAyana/).
+The code itself is capable of typical (amAnta, chitra-at-180 ayanAMsha, असङ्क्रान्तिमासोऽधिकः ) based calculation as well as the ancient but now uncommon [tropical lunisolar system](https://vvasuki.github.io/jyotiSham/history/kauNDinyAyana/).

 For a survey of similar software, see [here](https://sanskrit-coders.github.io/astronomy/).